bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 export default App;
 ```

-This will probably crash your app in the simulator but thats fine, it will be fixed in the next step.
+This will probably crash your app in the simulator but that's fine, it will be fixed in the next step.

 ## Installing `bdk-rn`